 Not only did the Ottoman Empire have a great influence on the cuisines of neighbouring regions, but the Turkish diet itself was greatly influenced by the culinary knowledge that the Ottomans brought back from the areas that the Empire had expanded to.

-In 1923 came the establishment of the Republic of Turkey and Turkish cuisine became separated into two different categories, they were regional folk cuisine and classical Turkish cuisine.
+In 1923, the establishment of the Republic of Turkey and the division of Turkish cuisine into two different categories occurred: regional folk cuisine and classical Turkish cuisine.
 The latter of which reflected the culinary delights of the Ottoman palaces and is the basis of the Turkish food we know and love today.
 Regional folk cuisine reflects the food culture of the different regions of Turkey and the ethnic backgrounds of their inhabitants.

 COMMENTS